sonic-net/SONiC/doc/mgmt/SONiC_overlay_ConfigDB.md

 ## SONiC issue solved by this feature

-- Still using old default value and config from j2 template after OS upgrade:
+- SONiC still using old default value and config from j2 template after OS upgrade:
   - Following config may update after OS upgrade:
     - Default value: defined in yang model.
     - Static config: defined in j2 template.
-  - Currently all config stored in config DB, so config above can't update after OS upgrade.
+  - Currently all config stored in config DB, so above configs can't be update after OS upgrade.
 - Potential risk, Yang model default value conflict with hardcoded value:
   - Default value hardcoded in source code.
-  - Yang model default value not used.
+  - Yang model default value does not be used.
 - SONiC utilities not support get user config and full config:
   - Vender OS have different show command:
     - show running: only return user config.
-    - show running all: user config, default value from yang model, and config from j2 template.
+    - show running all: return user config, default value from yang model, and config from j2 template.
   - Currently SONiC only support 'show running'

 # 1 Functional Requirement